-By looking at the 2024 Fall and Winter MAP scores to see if there was a decrease in scores in the fall and how many students met their spring goal on the winter test.
-By looking at the 2024-2025 AKStar test results to determine the percentage of students who need support.
-Finally, by looking at the positive mark totals each quarter to determine if there was an increase in the number of positive marks students receive.
+By looking at the 2025 Fall and Winter MAP scores to see if there was a decrease in scores from the fall to winter tests and how many students met their spring goal on the winter test.
+By looking at the 2025-2026 AKStar test results to determine the percentage of students who need support.
+By looking at the positive mark totals each quarter to determine if there was an increase in the number of positive marks students receive.
+Finally, by utilizing the Screen Time tool on all devices to determine the time students spend on their devices and if it is on educational apps or gaming apps.